sealmindset/EdgeTPU/README.md

 ## Give permissions to the /dev/apex_0 device

 ### creating a new udev rule:
-Open a terminal and use your favorite text editor with sudo to create a new file in /etc/udev/rules.d/.
+Create a new file in /etc/udev/rules.d/.
 The file name should end with .rules.
 It's common practice to start custom rules with a higher number (e.g., 99-) to ensure they are applied after the default rules.
 For example:

 ```
 sudo vi /etc/udev/rules.d/101-coral-edgetpu.rules